Publication: Do Shocks Perpetuate Disparities within and across Informal Firms?: Evidence from the COVID-19 Pandemic in South Asia

 Showing items related by metadata.

 Publication Does Informality Depress Investments and Job Recovery?(World Bank, Washington, DC, 2023-10-09)Using three rounds of the World Bank's Business Pulse Surveys in South Asia, this paper quantifies the relationship between informality and firms' investment and employment decisions.
 Accounting for multidimensionality in definition and the margins of informality, the analysis suggests that first, informal firms remain credit and liquidity constrained before and during the crisis, especially the necessity firms.
 In the pre-crisis period, access to finance is correlated with the extensive margin of informality, while during the crisis, both margins of informality matter.
 Second, informal firms perceive uncertainty to be higher because of pessimistic expectations on recovery and lower ability to predict future sales, especially the necessity firms.
 Third, credit constraints and accentuated uncertainty among informal firms discourage investments.
 Finally, while employment growth is slow and gradual for formal firms as they begin to recover sales, job growth in informal firms does not correspond to the recovery.
 The results suggest that countries with a large informal sector may face unusually depressed investments and jobs recovery and may have to deploy additional policy levers to accelerate recovery in the post-crisis period.Publication Firm Recovery during COVID-19(World Bank, Washington, DC, 2021-10)Building on prior work that documented the impact of COVID-19 on firms in developing countries using the first wave of Business Pulse Surveys, this paper presents a new set of stylized facts on firm recovery, covering 65,000 observations in 38 countries.
 This paper suggests that: One, since the outset of the pandemic, some aspects of business performance such as sales show signs of partial recovery.
 Two, other aspects remain challenging, including persistently high uncertainty and financial fragility.
 Three, recovery is heterogeneous across firms and more sensitive to firm-level attributes such as size, sector, and initial productivity than to country-level differences in the severity of the initial shock.
 In particular, larger and more productive firms are recovering faster, with implications for competition policy and allocative efficiency.
 Four, the decline in jobs has been steeper during the initial shock than the expansion in employment during recovery, raising the risk of a "jobless" recovery pattern.
 Five, the diffusion of digital technology and product innovation accelerated during the pandemic but did so unevenly, further widening gaps between small and large firms.
 Six, businesses now have more access to policy support, but poorer countries continue to lag behind and appropriate targeting of firms remains a challenge.Publication ICT Use, Competitive Pressures and Firm Performance in Mexico(World Bank, Washington, DC, 2016-04)This paper presents a set of stylized facts on the relation between information and communications technology (ICT) use, firm performance, and competition.
 Taking advantage of a novel firm-level data set on information and communications technology for Mexico, the study finds that firms facing higher competition appear to have more incentives to increase their use of information and communications technology.
 Accordingly, although there is indeed a positive relation between information and communications technology use and firm performance, this effect is greater for firms that face higher competition pressures, which is consistent with the theoretical predictions of the trade-induced technical change hypothesis.Publication Competition Makes IT Better(World Bank, Washington, DC, 2016-04)This paper uses a unique firm-level data set for Mexico, with information never used for research before, to assess how use of information technology (IT henceforth) influences firm performance.
 Further, the paper explores if, in the context of increasing competition from China, this effect is different for firms more strongly affected by competition where incentives for upgrading and innovation may be more intense.
 In this perspective, the paper analyzes the complementarity between IT and other changes spurred by competition, taking advantage of the exogenous shock generated by Chinese competition.
 The results indicate that IT use has higher effects over productivity in the case of firms facing higher competition from China, in the domestic market and in the U.S. market.
-Furthermore, the paper shows how these changes appear to be driven by complementary investments in innovation and organizational changes.Publication Policies to Support Businesses through the COVID-19 Shock(World Bank, Washington, DC, 2021-01)Relying on a novel dataset covering more than 120,000 firms in 60 countries, this paper con-tributes to the debate about D policies to support businesses through the COVID-19 pandemic.
+Furthermore, the paper shows how these changes appear to be driven by complementary investments in innovation and organizational changes.Publication Policies to Support Businesses through the COVID-19 Shock(Published by Oxford University Press on behalf of the World Bank, 2021-02-18)Relying on a novel dataset covering more than 120,000 firms in 60 countries, this paper contributes to the debate about policies to support businesses through the COVID-19 pandemic.
 While governments around the world have implemented a wide range of policy support measures, evidence on the reach of these policies, the alignment of measures with firm needs, and their targeting and effectiveness remains scarce.
-This paper provides the most comprehensive assessment to date of these issues, focusing primarily on the developing economies.
-It shows that policy reach has been limited, especially for the more vulnerable firms and countries, and identifies mismatches between policies provided and policies most sought.
+This paper provides the most comprehensive assessment to date of these issues, focusing primarily on developing economies.
+It shows that policy reach has been limited, especially for more vulnerable firms and countries, and identifies mismatches between policies provided and policies most sought.
 It also provides some indicative evidence regarding mistargeting of policies and their effectiveness in addressing liquidity constraints and preventing layoffs.
 This assessment provides some early guidance to policymakers on tailoring their COVID-19 business support packages and points to new directions in data and research efforts needed to guide policy responses to the current pandemic and future crises.

 Users also downloaded